samanthaandrews/samantha-andrews/index.md

 ---

-Drowning in listicles about how to be more productive, how to build better habits, and how to achieve inbox zero, I started asking myself: What if we wrote poetry in GoogleSheets?
-What if the internet was free for everyone, everywhere?
-And how can we make more apps and websites that delight and amaze?
+Drowning in listicles about how to be more productive and social media apps that make me feel like I'm shouting into the void, I started asking myself: What if we wrote poetry in GoogleSheets?
+What if social media felt more like the public library?
+And how can UI design encourage creativity, connection, and civil discourse?
+What patterns exist beyond share, comment, and like?

 I am compelled by the ways in which we use design and technology to write poetry, deepen our capacity for empathy, and strengthen local communities.

 I see life as a practice.
-I'm currently practicing writing 750 words every day, doing cartwheels (badly), and identifying birds.
+I'm currently practicing writing 750 words every day, doing [cartwheels](https://www.instagram.com/reel/CKH1fgZFED2/) (badly), and identifying birds.
 I try not to take myself too seriously.

 Previously, I taught computer programming to girls ages 11-18 with [Girls Who Code](https://girlswhocode.com/).